fsprojects/fsharp-language-server/README.md

 I may at some point work on supporting the vim and emacs versions of these extensions but as i use neither, i have not at this time.

 My work here is done specificallly in reponse to this issue with ionide [here](https://github.com/fsharp/FsAutoComplete/issues/805), which makes it unusuable for me and potentially many others.
+Almost all credit for this should go to georgewfraser and the guys of at FSAC.
+Really I've mostly just smashed stuff toegther, added glue and fixed some bugs
 ## Now the original descritption
 This project is an implementation of the [language server protocol](https://microsoft.github.io/language-server-protocol/) using the [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/).